 - There is NO requirement that an employer personally interview foreign national employees for the EB-3(Other) category.
 Indeed, because this category is for unskilled workers with no minimum education or experience, the employer hires all willing and able workers, both in the U.S. or overseas.
 Thus, the employer only requires the migration agencies to correctly inform the foreign workers of the nature of the jobs and to ascertain if the workers would become reliable, diligent workers for the employer.

 In summary, everyone should remember that all EB programs are based on employment first and that any immigration benefits are secondarily derived from that employment-based program, whether working for a sponsoring employer under EB-3 or by creating jobs under the EB-5 program.
 The jobs come first, and it is crucial to differentiate what is acceptable and what is not with each program based on current rules and regulations.

 About the Author:

-Jinhee Wilde is the principal and managing partner of WA Law Group, LLC., boutique business immigration law firm.
+Jinhee Wilde is the Founder (Ret.) of WA Law Group, LLC., boutique business immigration law firm.
 She began her 31-year career as a prosecutor, Special Counsel and Inspector General Designee for the government.
 She has more than 16 years as an immigration lawyer focused on employment and investment immigration.
 She was voted as one of the Top 25 EB-5 attorneys and Legal Superstars by Newsweek, and is on IIUSA President’s Advisory Council and active in AILA.
 Wilde received her bachelor’s degree from the University of Chicago and her Juris Doctorate from Loyola University of Chicago School of Law.